 The structure of this group is based on teams that focus on source type, and inspectors are also assigned by geographic region.
 The organizational structure based on source type enables inspectors to become technical specialists on the air pollution regulations that apply to the types of industries or facilities assigned to that team.
-In addition, assigning inspectors by geographic area improves the agency's ability to respond in a timely manner to complaints or compliance issues in that area.
+In addition, assigning inspectors by geographic area improves the agency's ability to respond to complaints or compliance issues in that area.

-For example, an office building may have a diesel backup generator that would be inspected by the Industrial team.
-This team has the broad knowledge to inspect a wide variety of source types and equipment.
-A wastewater treatment plant may also have a diesel backup generator, but these are inspected by the Toxics & Waste Management team.
-This team has the training and personal protective equipment (PPE) to conduct inspections at facilities with Toxic Air Contaminants.
+For example, gas stations have underground gasoline storage tanks, which are inspected by the Retail Service Station Team.
+This team has the specialized knowledge and procedures to be able to cover the thousands of gas stations across the district.
+Refineries also have underground gasoline storage tanks, but these are inspected by the Refinery Team, which has a full time employee assigned to inspect each refinery.
+The inspectors in the Refinery team specialize in enforcing regulations that apply to all refinery equipment, including the Alkylation or Crude Units, underground gasoline storage tanks, and many other pieces of equipment.
 However, certain facilities may be inspected by inspectors from multiple teams.
 This ensures that the approach is focused enough to address a variety of sources, yet flexible enough to handle complex facilities.